shams-nahid/My-Daily-AWS-Study/AWS Fundamentals/03 EC2 Introduction.md

   - Burstble instance
   - Provide good performance according to the capacity
   - There is a criteria, where `unlimited burst` is provided

+### Terminating a EC2 Instance

+- For production `EC2 Instance`
+  - Need a tag
+  - In resource level there should be explicit deny for production tag for not to terminates